College admissions in the United States: College admissions staff

 Elite and other universities send admissions officers to high schools and college fairs to encourage high school students to apply.
 While the chance of admission to highly selective colleges is typically under 10%, increased numbers of applications helps maintain and improve colleges' rankings.

 A typical admission staff at a college includes a dean or vice president for admission or enrollment management, middle-level managers or assistant directors, admission officers, and administrative support staff.
 The chief enrollment management officer is sometimes the highest-paid position in the department, earning $121,000 on average in 2010, while admissions officers average only $35,000, according to one estimate.
 Admissions officers tend to be in the 30-to-40 age demographic.
 They are chosen for their experience in admissions, aptitude for statistics and data analysis, experience in administration and marketing and public relations.
 They serve dual roles as counselors and recruiters, and do not see themselves as marketers or salespeople, according to one view.
 They are evaluated on how well they "represent their college, manage their office, recruit staff members, and work with other administrators".
 Michele Hernandez suggested there were basically two types of officers: a first group of personable, sharp, people-oriented go-getter types who were often recent college grads; a second group was somewhat out-of-touch "lifers" who often did not graduate from a highly selective college.
 Officers are generally paid an annual salary, although there have been reports of some recruiters paid on the basis of how many students they bring to a college, such as recruiters working abroad to recruit foreign students to U.S. universities.

 Many colleges and universities work hard to market themselves, trying to attract the best students and maintain a reputation for academic quality.
-Colleges spent an average of $585 to recruit each applicant during the 2010 year.
+Colleges spent an average of $585 to recruit each applicant in 2010.
 There are efforts to make increased use of social media sites such as Facebook to promote their colleges.
 Marketing brochures and other promotional mailings often arrive daily in the hope of persuading high school students to apply to a college.
 According to Joanne Levy-Prewitt, colleges send "view books" not because they intend to admit them, but "because they want multitudes of students to apply" to improve the college's selectivity and to make sure that they have as many well-qualified applicants as possible from whom to choose the strongest class.
 Colleges get access to names and addresses after students give permission to them after taking the PSAT or SAT exams.